korybegley/horror-movie-kill-count-analysis/README.md

 0.098 to 0.661).
 Although the demographic of women showed the strongest linear relationship, it remained weak and statistically insignificant.
-The statistical test also resulted in a linearity coefficient (0.216, 0.213, 0.380, 0.105), concluding that there was a weak linear relationship between release year and kill counts for the four observed demographics (total kill count, male kill count, female kill count, and other(s) kill count.
+The statistical test also resulted in a linearity coefficient (0.216, 0.213, 0.380, 0.105), concluding that there was a weak linear relationship between release year and kill counts for the four observed demographics (total kill count, male kill count, female kill count, and other(s) kill count).
 Ultimately, while descriptive trends suggest fluctuations in on-screen violence, statistical analysis does not support a clear upward trend in kill counts over the past two decades.